SumitKaushik1/test-cases/README.md

 # test-cases

+these are coffee machine and the whatsapp test cases

   - COFFEE MACHINE
     - TEST NUMBER 	TEST  CASES
         1.	verify if the coffee vending machine is switched on<br>